Bobby Orr: Early life

 Orr debuted in junior hockey in the 1962–63 season for the new Generals in the new Metro Junior A League.
 Orr was only fourteen, competing against eighteen-, nineteen- and twenty-year-olds.
 The 1963–64 season brought further changes as the Metro League folded and Oshawa joined the Ontario Hockey Association (OHA).
 Orr moved to Oshawa, where he started attending R. S. McLaughlin high school and boarded with a local family.
 Orr scored 29 goals to set a junior record for goals by a defenceman and was named to the OHA's first All-Star team.

 Orr's goal and point totals increased every year during his junior career, and he was named to the OHA First-All Star team every season he was in the OHA.
 Orr had his best season in 1965–66, his fourth season of junior.
 Orr scored 38 goals to increase his goal-scoring record and finished with 94 points to average two points per game for the Generals.
-The Generals finished fourth in the league, but won the OHA championship, the J. Ross Robertson Cup, by defeating the St. Catharines Black Hawks, the Montreal Junior Canadiens and the Kitchener Rangers.
+The Generals finished fourth in the league, but won the OHA championship, the J. Ross Robertson Cup, by defeating the St. Catharines Black Hawks, Montreal Junior Canadiens, and Kitchener Rangers.
 The team defeated the Northern Ontario champions North Bay Trappers and the Quebec champions Shawinigan Bruins to win a berth in the Memorial Cup Final for the junior championship of Canada.

 Oshawa's hopes in the 1966 Memorial Cup Final were damaged when Orr suffered a groin injury against Shawinigan, a painful injury that weakens a player's skating ability.
 To promote the event, held in Toronto's Maple Leaf Gardens, the Generals had advertised it would be the last chance to see Orr in junior and were anxious for him to play.
 Bruins' management demanded Orr not play in the Final, not wanting to risk further damage to their property.
 Orr and his parents, however, were adamant he be allowed to play for the national championship.
 As he had not signed to the Bruins, they threatened he would never play for Boston if he was held out.
 Blair decided to defy the Bruins' ownership and let Orr play.
 While Orr dressed and played some, he was not a factor and Edmonton defeated Oshawa for the Cup.
 Oshawa coach Bep Guidolin was fired for letting Orr play, while Blair left the organization of his own accord to join the expansion Minnesota North Stars.